hideyukiinada/examples/tensorflow/graph2.md

   input: "jungle/lion/read"
   input: "jungle/add/y"
 ```
-This corresponds to the third item "Add these two nodes", and
+This corresponds to the third item "Add these two nodes".

+If you have a look at the "jungle/lion/read" node, you will see the it is just passing the value of the original lion variable node:

 ```
 node {